2023 Southern Illinois 100: Qualifying

-Qualifying was held on Sunday, September 3, at 6:00 PM CST.
+Qualifying was held on Sunday, September 3, at 6:00 p.m.
+CST.
 The qualifying system used is a single-car, one-lap system with only one round.
 Whoever sets the fastest time in that round wins the pole.
 William Sawalich, driving for Joe Gibbs Racing, would score the pole for the race, with a lap of 34.595, and an average speed of 104.061 mph.